bbugyi200/greatday/README.md

 #### State Diagram for the `greatday start` Command

+The below state diagram is kicked off when a user runs the `greatday start` command.

+Keep in mind the following notes while reviewing this diagram:

-The following diagram is kicked off when a user runs the `greatday start` command.
-We assume that it has been `N` days since your tickler Todos were last
+* We assume that it has been `N` days since your tickler Todos were last processed.
-processed:

 ![diagram](./docs/design/design-1.svg)